-We can then rewrite the process $\omega$ as where $(X_t)_t$ is the family of Gaussian fields introduced in Section \ref{setup}.
-We now consider four cases, depending on the values of $\alpha$ and $\gamma$ (cases 2,3,4 are conjectures):
+where $(X_t)_t$ is the family of Gaussian fields introduced in Section~\ref{setup}.
+We now consider four cases, depending on the values of $\alpha$ and $\gamma$ [cases (2), (3), (4) are conjectures]:

-\begin{enumerate} \item If $\alpha=1$ and $\gamma^2<2d$ then the law of the solution $M$ is the standard Gaussian multiplicative chaos $M^\gamma$ (see \eqref{defchaos}) up to a multiplicative constant.
-This case has been treated in \cite{allez}. \item If $\alpha=1$ and $\gamma^2=2d$, then the law of the solution $M$ is that of the derivative martingale that we have constructed in this paper (Theorem \ref{mainderiv}), up to a multiplicative constant. \item If $\alpha<1$ and $\gamma^2<2d$, then $M$ is an atomic Gaussian multiplicative chaos as constructed in \cite{BJRV} up to a multiplicative constant.
-More precisely, the law can be constructed as follows: \begin{enumerate} \item sample a standard Gaussian multiplicative chaos The measure $\bar{M}$ is perfectly defined since $\gamma^2<2d$. \item sample an independently scattered random measure $N$ whose law, conditioned on $\bar{M}$, is characterized by Then the law of $M$ is that of $N$ up to a multiplicative constant. \end{enumerate} \item If $\alpha<1$ and $\gamma^2=2d$, then $M$ is an atomic Gaussian multiplicative chaos of a new type.
-More precisely, the law can be constructed as follows: \begin{enumerate} \item sample the derivative Gaussian multiplicative chaos The measure $M'$ is constructed as prescribed by Theorem \ref{mainderiv}. \item sample an independently scattered random measure $N$ whose law, conditioned on $M'$, is characterized by Then the law of $M$ is that of $N$ up to a multiplicative constant. \end{enumerate} \end{enumerate} Notice that the results of our paper together with \cite{allez,BJRV} allow to prove existence of all the random measures described above.
-Therefore it remains to complete the uniqueness part of this statement.
+\begin{longlist}[(4)] \item[(1)] If $\alpha=1$ and $\gamma^2<2d$, then the law of the solution $M$ is the standard Gaussian multiplicative chaos $M^\gamma$ [see~(\ref{defchaos})] up to a multiplicative constant.
+This case has been treated in \cite{allez}. \item[(2)] If $\alpha=1$ and $\gamma^2=2d$, then the law of the solution $M$ is that of the derivative martingale that we have constructed in this paper (Theorem~\ref{mainderiv}), up to a multiplicative constant. \item[(3)] If $\alpha<1$ and $\gamma^2<2d$, then $M$ is an atomic Gaussian multiplicative chaos as constructed in \cite{BJRV} up to a multiplicative constant.
+More precisely, the law can be constructed as follows: \begin{enumerate}[(a)] \item[(a)] Sample a standard Gaussian multiplicative chaos

+The measure $\widebar{M}$ is perfectly defined since $\gamma^2<2d$. \item[(b)] Sample an independently scattered random measure $N$ whose law, conditioned on $\widebar{M}$, is characterized by

+Then the law of $M$ is that of $N$ up to a multiplicative constant. \end{enumerate} \item[(4)] If $\alpha<1$ and $\gamma^2=2d$, then $M$ is an atomic Gaussian multiplicative chaos of a new type.
+More precisely, the law can be constructed as follows: \begin{enumerate}[(a)] \item[(a)] Sample the derivative Gaussian multiplicative chaos

+The measure $M'$ is constructed as prescribed by Theorem~\ref{mainderiv}. \item[(b)] Sample an independently scattered random measure $N$ whose law, conditioned on $M'$, is characterized by

+Then the law of $M$ is that of $N$ up to a multiplicative constant. \end{enumerate} \end{longlist} Notice that the results of our paper together with \cite{allez,BJRV} allow us to prove existence of all the random measures described above.
+Therefore, it remains to complete the uniqueness part of this statement.